What are the health benefits of camel milk, can you buy it from Asda and does it help children with autism?

 You can pick up a 6-pint semi-skinned carton for just £1.48 – more than a £1 cheaper.

-A camel is milked by hand in the desert – but there are more intensive also in use Is it suitable for people who are lactose intolerant?
+A camel is milked by hand in the desert – but there are more intensive methods also in use Is it suitable for people who are lactose intolerant?

-Camel milk fans claim that the creamy liquid is suitable for people with lactose intolerances or dairy allergies as it doesn’t contain one of the that can cause people to fall unwell.
+Camel milk fans claim that the creamy liquid is suitable for people with lactose intolerances or dairy allergies as it doesn’t contain one of the proteins that can cause people to fall unwell.

 The milk doesn’t contain beta-lactoglobulin – the protein, found in cow’s milk that causes allergic reactions.